 Charita is a lifetime member of Delta Sigma Theta Sorority, Inc., and very involved with her church.
 She hails from Cleveland, Ohio and is married to Melvin Stubbs.
 They are the proud parents of two children.

-Andrew Ballmann is a Fire Captain with the Golder Ranch Fire District and an affiliate with The Medicare Shoppe.
-He has been involved in emergency medical services and pre-hospital care for nine years and has seen the effects of delayed healthcare services on senior citizens and disabled individuals due to medical copays and cost.
+Andrew Ballmann is a local Financial Advisor with Merrill Lynch and a MBA candidate.
+Prior to that, Andrew was a Captain/ Paramedic with the Golder Ranch Fire District and an affiliate with The Medicare Shoppe.
+He has been involved in emergency medical services and pre-hospital care since 2008 and has seen the effects of delayed healthcare services on senior citizens and disabled individuals due to medical copays and cost.
 Andrew Ballmann believes that the need for a Charity like Thrive has never been greater.
-The individuals involved with the creation of Thrive are extremely dedicated to helping every person in healthcare need, and Andrew is excited to be apart of the Thrive team.
+The individuals involved with the creation of Thrive are extremely dedicated to helping every person with healthcare needs, and Andrew is excited to be apart of the Thrive team.

 Margaret Hartnett is a 30 year resident of Southeastern Arizona, living in Bisbee.
 She moved to the area